MadSpindel/swish-python/LONG_DESCRIPTION.rst

 Swish Python Client Library
 ===========================

 This client library is designed to support the Swish API.
-It was originally developed at `Playing <https://playing.se/>`_.

 Installation
 ------------